 Is after your workout.
 Preferably within the hour.
 During this time the body will process these nutrients at its maximum efficiency, building lean muscle and metabolizing the carbs.

-Secondly, ingesting a similar amount of carbs, protein and/or creatine before you workout can have … Read more ...
+Secondly, ingesting a similar amount of carbs, protein and/or creatine before you workout can have beneficial effects.
+Much more so than outside the hour surrounding your workout.